Add-on to core solution

 with IFA to minimize the audit burden for producers

-Covers all social and labor
+Covers the social and labor

 criteria in the International Labour Organization’s core conventions